-There are no minimum acreage requirements unless since the previous tax year the landowner has sold, gifted, or otherwise reduced the size of their ag appraised property; the landowner has purchased or otherwise acquired property that has been partitioned out of a larger agriculturally qualified tract.
-When either a change in ownership or tract size occurs, the minimum acreage requirements apply.
+There are no minimum acreage requirements unless the landowner has purchased or otherwise acquired property that since the previous tax year has also been partitioned out of a larger agriculturally qualified tract.
+Only when a change in both ownership and tract size occur do minimum acreage requirements apply.

-Landowners acquiring property that has been partitioned out of a larger qualifying tract since the previous tax year, and those who have reduced the size of their property need to be certain that the property will meet the minimum size as set by the county.
+Landowners acquiring property that has been partitioned out of a larger qualifying tract since the previous tax year need to be certain that the property will meet the minimum size as set by the county.
 Refer to Appendix B for the maximum and minimum acreages by region, and to your county Central Appraisal District office for the minimum acreage size adopted.
 It is important to note that regardless of the property size, it must still be appraised for open-space use before it is eligible to change over to wildlife management use.

 When a qualifying tract of land is broken into smaller tracts and sold, the standards for minimum eligible tract size take effect.
 These sizes are determined by location within the state.
 Within each area, the county has the ability to choose within a specified range the minimum qualifying acreage.
 Tracts below this minimum size are not eligible to manage for wildlife as their agricultural practice for ad valorem tax purposes.
-The exception is for landowners who are buying property in a Wildlife Management Property Owners' Association.
-Wildlife management property owners associations are community developments similar to wildlife management coops, but differ in that each person buying into the neighborhood must make a legal commitment to practice a certain level of wildlife management.
+The exception is for landowners who are buying property in a Wildlife Management Property Wildlife management property owners associations are Owners' Association. community developments similar to wildlife management co-ops, but differ in that each person buying into the neighborhood must make a legal commitment to practice a certain level of wildlife management.
 Deed restrictions, conservation easements, property owner agreements, or other legally binding covenants insure that the habitat for wildlife is protected and managed in exchange for landowners being able to maintain an agricultural valuation based on wildlife management.
 If such legally binding covenants exist, the county may set a 1% or 2% lower minimum acreage requirement.

-These same lower minimum acreages also apply to landowners who have habitat for threatened or endangered species or a species of concern.
+These same lower minimum acreages also apply to landowners who have habitat for threatened or endangered species, or a species of concern.
 While the actual presence of the species on the property is not required, a qualified wildlife professional must verify that the habitat for the species does in fact exist on the property before this exception is granted by the county.

-Although landowners with smaller tracts of land are encouraged to work cooperatively with their neighbors for some wildlife management practices, such as conducting a population census, each landowner must also individually be doing three practices of an appropriate intensity level on their property, submit their own individual wildlife management plan and be able to qualify on their own.
+Although landowners with smaller tracts of land are encouraged to work cooperatively with their neighbors for some wildlife management practices, such as conducting a population census, each landowner must also individually be doing three practices of an appropriate intensity level on their property, submit their own individual wildlife management plan and be able to gualify on their own.